By COGwriter

 No eye can see Him, nor thought apprehend Him, nor language describe Him; and those who love Him speak of Him thus: `Father, and God of Truth" (Melito.
 A Discourse Which Was in the Presence of Antoninus Caesar).

-This is the apparent position of all groups that I am aware of that profess any form of Christianity.
+This was the apparent historical position of all groups that I am aware of that profess any form of Christianity until relatively recently.

 If Human Fathers are to Receive Honor...